CARTAvis/manual_source/source/fundamental_ideas.rst

 .. note::
    Projection effects of raster images

-   As raster images are matched spatially by applying translation, rotation, and scaling, projection effects between different images might be visible if images have a wide field of view and/or have very different projection schemes.
+   As raster images are matched spatially by applying translation, rotation, and scaling (affine transformation), the projection effects between different images might be visible if images have a wide field of view and/or have very different projection schemes.
 In the following example, projection effects in raster images are demonstrated.
 However, the projection effects of contour images are properly handled in CARTA.
 Contours are reprojected with sufficient accuracy to the raster image, as seen in the Image Viewer.

    .. raw:: html